Square LEAPS For The Win (NYSE:SQ)

 This is, to me, an unreasonably low highest strike price.
 Now, this is not some mathematical conclusion based upon Black-Scholes or some other conclusion, but rather what I believe is an inherently obvious peculiarity in the terms governing Square's available set of options.
 The set of Square option terms includes unusually long expiration dates and relatively low strike prices.

-It is very odd that, even though you can buy SQ options with expirations out almost 2.5 years, the highest strike price is about 45% above the stock’s market value.
-For example, Caterpillar (CAT) options have strike prices up to about 70% above current market price, even though expirations only extend to January of 2022.
-Similarly, the furthest out expiration date for options in Square's sizable peer, MasterCard (MA), is the same as CAT in January of 2022, but the highest available strike price is about 60% above MA's current market price.
+It is very odd that, even though you can buy SQ options with expirations out almost 2.5 years, the highest strike price is about 45% above the stock's market value.
+For example, Caterpillar (NYSE:CAT) options have strike prices up to about 70% above current market price, even though expirations only extend to January of 2022.
+Similarly, the furthest out expiration date for options in Square's sizable peer, Mastercard (NYSE:MA), is the same as CAT in January of 2022, but the highest available strike price is about 60% above MA's current market price.

 As Square breaks out here, the only reasonable thing for the market to do is issue additional options at higher strike prices.
 The fact that there are not already higher strike price options available is likely an indication that the market is still wholly under-appreciating the possible move Square shares could have this year, and certainly in the subsequent two years.
-The absence of these higher strike prices will likely correct over the Summer, as Square shares continue this break-out.
-As a result, the longer dated and higher strike Square options appear to be undervalued.
+The absence of these higher strike prices will likely correct over the summer, as Square shares continue this break-out.
+As a result, the longer-dated and higher strike Square options appear to be undervalued.
 I personally like the September 2022 $135 strike, but almost all the LEAPS have a similar shimmer to them.

 Risks